paxtonhyde/capstone-I/README.md

 ## Results

-I got as far as grouping by the country clusters identified in the Nature paper before encountering some hiccups with my statistical analysis.
+After working through the calculations, I got as far as grouping by the country clusters identified in the Nature paper.
+Here I only present a hypothesis test for the difference in gender preferences by cluster.

 I may have reduced the sample size by calculating means by country rather by individual.
 I tried to avoid this shortcoming of my method by bootstrapping individual preferences for each country cluster.
 NumPy has a `.random.choice()` sampling method that makes it very easy to sample with weighted probabilities.
 The advantage of this method is that the country-level data was small and could be processed on a local machine.